beginnersbook.com

 String substring(int beginIndex, int endIndex)

-Returns a new string that is a substring of this string.
-The substring begins at the specified beginIndex and extends to the character at index endIndex – 1.
+Returns a substring starting from specified beginIndex till the character present at endIndex – 1.
 Thus the length of the substring is endIndex-beginIndex.
 In other words you can say that beginIndex is inclusive and endIndex is exclusive while getting the substring.

-Now that we understand the basics of substring() method, lets take an example to understand the usage of this method.
+Now that we understand the basics of substring() method, let’s take few examples to understand the usage of this method.

 public static void main(String args[]) {